-The Scottish Government provide estimates for the direct and indirect tonnes of carbon dioxide equivalent pet £1m of final demand i.e., for every £1m of final expenditure from household or government expenditure and exports, how much carbon dioxide is produced.
+The Scottish Government provide estimates for the direct and indirect tonnes of carbon dioxide equivalent per £1m of final demand i.e., for every £1m of final expenditure from household or government expenditure and exports, how much carbon dioxide is produced.

 These estimates suggest that for sectors which emit the highest CO2, such as air transport, the majority of their emissions come from direct effects i.e., as a result of firm's activities.
-However, for sectors such as travel services - which despite having relatively low direct emissions, emit much higher emissions indirectly.
+However, for sectors such as travel services, which have relatively low direct emissions, there is a much higher level of emissions produced indirectly.
+See Chart 19.

-Therefore, for government and firms, finding the right balance between choosing suppliers who foster clean energy practises without putting too much pressure on local supply chains will be crucial, particularly for sectors who incur the majority of their CO2 emissions indirectly.
+Therefore, for government and firms, finding the right balance between choosing suppliers who foster clean energy practises without putting too much pressure on local supply chains will be crucial.